Ashgabat Flagpole

 The Ashgabat Flagpole (Türkmenistanyň Baş Baýdagy) is a flagpole in Ashgabat, Turkmenistan.
-It is 133 m tall, making it the 4th tallest free–standing and 5th tallest flagpole in the world.
+It is 133 m tall, making it the eighth tallest free–standing and ninth tallest flagpole in the world.
 It was erected on 29 June 2008.
 It was the tallest free–standing flagpole in the world until being surpassed by the 162 m National Flagpole in Azerbaijan on 1 September 2010.
 The Vice-president of the Guinness Book of World Records at the time, Greig Glenday, came to Ashgabat as a witness, and handed over a certificate of the record.

 The flagpole flies a 52.5 × 35 m flag of Turkemenistan which weighs 420 kg.
-The flagpole was built by the Turkish construction company Polimeks.
+The flagpole was built by the Turkish construction company Polimeks. who hired the specialist flagpole company, Trident Support Flagpoles based in Dubai, UAE, for the design and construction of the flagpole.
+The flagpole was Trident's 4th Gunniss World Record flagpole.
 The ceremonial raising of the flag on 29 June 2008 was attended by members of the Turkmen government, representatives of public organisations, the media, and the people.